 So, you are concerned about what is bothering your adopted child, and are trying to figure out what’s wrong with her.
-The best way to tackle the problem is to delve deeper into your adopted kid’s psychology.
-Here, we talk about common psychological problems with adopted child that can hamper their health, well-being, and progress.
+The best way to tackle the problem is to delve deeper into your adopted child’s psychology.
+Here, we talk about common psychological problems with adopted children that can hamper their health, well-being, and progress.

-Adoption often affects attitude and behavior of the adopted kids negatively, so you need to learn about psychological issues with adopted children.
-Psychological and behavioral problems include:
+Adoption often negatively affects the attitude and behavior of adopted kids, so learning about psychological issues with adopted children is critical.
+Psychological and behavioral issues may include:

-Your adopted child may suffer from the problem of self-identification on learning that her adoption.
+Your adopted child may suffer from issues related to self-identification on learning about their adoption.
 Identity development can be more complicated in adopted kids.
-They may bug you with questions, such as who are their biological parents, where they originally belong to, who they resemble, did their biological parents bond with them, and similar queries.
-Your kid may also ask you about her biological family traditions and heritage (3).
+They will likely have many questions about their biological parents, where they lived, who they resemble, why their biological parents gave them up for adoption, and such.
+Your child may also ask you about their biological family traditions and heritage (3).

-The sense of self-esteem of your adopted child relates to her sense of belonging, identity, and value and dignity.
-Several studies reveal that adopted kids suffer from low self-esteem, as they score lower on self-esteem than their non-adopted counterparts (4).
+The sense of self-esteem of your adopted child relates to her sense of belonging, identity, value and dignity.
+Several studies reveal that adopted kids score lower on self-esteem than their non-adopted counterparts (4).

-Often, an adopted kid doesn’t have access to her biological or genetic family health information.
-So, if your adopted kid has a genetic history of any ailment or disorder, then your child may not have appropriate knowledge of it.
-Lack of genetic health history may affect from learning the cause of disorder in your adopted kid if she suffers from any, which eventually affect the right line of treatment (5).
+Often, an adopted child doesn’t have access to their biological or genetic family health information.
+If your adopted child has a genetic history of any ailment or disorder, then your they may not have appropriate knowledge of it.
+Lack of genetic health history may affect learning the right line of treatment (5).

-If your adopted child suffers from any negative behavioral problems, then you need to deal with your child carefully and with love.
-Make sure your kid doesn’t feel left out in your family.
-Try to make your child feel that she is part and parcel of the family.
-Loving and caring your adopted child will help you tackle her behavioral problems effectively and promote her overall well-being significantly.
+If your adopted child suffers from negative behavioral problems, it is important to identify and approach the behavior thoughtfully and seek a solution with love.
+Offer opportunities for your adopted child to feel included in the family.
+Loving and caring for your adopted child will help you tackle their behavioral problems effectively and promote their overall well-being significantly.